Himanshu962005/C-Plus-Plus-Language-Project-2./README.md

 * Use sound and color to enhance interactivity
 * Practice modular coding, debugging, and file handling

-**Conclusion:**
+**Conclusion :**
 The project showcases a complete and engaging gaming experience using fundamental and advanced C++ programming concepts.
 It blends strategic gameplay with technical depth and provides an excellent foundation for exploring AI in games.

-Project Title: Food Court Management System (FCMS)
+3.Project Title : Food Court Management System (FCMS).

-Project Description:
+Project Description :
 The Food Court Management System (FCMS) is a C++-based application designed to manage food stalls within a food court environment.
 It offers a structured and interactive interface for three main types of users: Admins, Food Stall Owners, and Customers.
 The system provides efficient handling of stall records, menu items, and user authentication while maintaining data persistence through file storage.

-Key Features:
+Key Features :

-Admin Portal:
+Admin Portal :

 Secure login with predefined credentials.